Your Beagle is a perfect companion.

 Today, he uses CBD and has been seizure-free for over a year!

-I personally used King Kanine CBD products on Rosie and cannot recommend the company and its products enough.
+I personally used King Kalm CBD 300mg RX on our dog Rosie, and cannot recommend this product enough.

 To learn more about my experience with King Kanine, make sure to check out my full review of these products here.